ysgurjar/ci-pp1-magic-masala/README.md

 - Location and contact details of restaurant.

 ### Site Owner Goals
-- Market the restaurant food among local and tourists.
+- Market the restaurant business food among local and tourists.
 - Provide contact information to customers and opening hours
-- Provide a means to customers to contact them.
+- Provide a means to customers to contact the restaurant

 ## User Experience